-ACHIEVE EXTRAORDINARY DETECTION WITH THE X-TERRA ELITE AND X-TERRA ELITE EXPEDITION PACK FROM MINELAB
+Achieve Extraordinary Detection With the X-TERRA ELITE and X-TERRA ELITE Expedition Pack From Minelab

 The all-new Minelab X-TERRA ELITE series is powered by Multi-IQ — a breakthrough in treasure detection combining cutting-edge technology and affordability.
 Designed for the savvy hunter in search of a fully-waterproof, feature-rich machine with proven multi-frequency technology, the X-TERRA ELITE stands unbeatable.
 It offers an impressive set of features, including:

-• All-Terrain Detecting — Choose between 2 x Park, 2 x Field, and 2 x Beach pre-programmed Search Modes.
-Whether swinging in the fields or swimming in the shallows, X-TERRA ELITE finds treasures others miss.
+- All-Terrain Detecting — Choose between 2 x Park, 2 x Field, and 2 x Beach pre-programmed Search Modes.
+Whether you’re swinging in the fields or swimming in the shallows, X-TERRA ELITE finds treasures others miss.

-• Iron Control — When it’s time to take command of the hunt and sort treasure from junk, X-TERRA ELITE offers versatile 3-level Iron Bias and nuanced 25-level Iron Volume settings.
+- Iron Control — When it’s time to take command of your hunt and sort treasure from junk, X-TERRA ELITE offers versatile 3-level Iron Bias and nuanced 25-level Iron Volume settings.

-• Lighting and Vibration — The daylight may have ended, but that doesn’t mean the hunt has to — with Control Pod Flashlight, Red Backlight Display, Backlit Keypad, and Handgrip Vibration you can power on long after the sun has gone.
+- Lighting and Vibration — The daylight may have ended, but that doesn’t mean your hunt has to — with Control Pod Flashlight, Red Backlight Display, Backlit Keypad, and Handgrip Vibration you can power on long after the sun has gone.

 Take the adventure one step further with the X-TERRA ELITE Expedition Pack.
 This impeccable new offering helps detectorists achieve the same extraordinary results as the X-TERRA ELITE model, PLUS, it comes with a second coil (V8X™ 8"x5" Elliptical Double-D) and lightning-fast ML-85 low latency wireless headphones.

-The X-TERRA ELITE (MAP $479) and X-TERRA ELITE Expedition Pack (MAP $599) are available online and at retailers globally.
+The X-TERRA ELITE and X-TERRA ELITE Expedition Pack are available online and at retailers globally.

 For more information, visit minelab.com and follow on Facebook, Instagram, and Twitter.